ranakun/threshold-scripts/ReadMe.md

 ## Troubleshooting

-If you encounter any issues or errors, please link:https://github.com/ranakun/threshold-scripts/issues[open an issue] on this repository.
+If you encounter any issues or errors, please link:https://github.com/ranakun/threshold-scripts/issues [open an issue] on this repository.
 Provide as much detail as possible to help us assist you effectively.

 ## License